SPerezdeTudela/QR_Data/README.md

 ## Overview

-QR DataAtlantis is a data analysis project aimed at ensuring data integrity and quality within Quick Release Automotive's procurement processes.
-Drawing inspiration from the mysterious depths of Atlantis, we dive deep into the procurement ocean to uncover hidden insights, anomalies, and opportunities for improvement.
+Welcome to QRV DataMariner!
+We're diving into QRV's procurement ocean to uncover insights and ensure data integrity.
+Our project gives insights into data quality and identifies critical data points.
 ## Features

 - **Data Quality Assurance**: Identify and address discrepancies in procurement data.